buj/a_cure_for_my_dragon/README.md

 ![](./readme_res/fin.png)

-(And then you have to go back to your original position.
-That is not implemented -- the original position will be blocked -- but that's the least.
-You know when you win.)
+And then you have to go back to your original position, where your dragon is resting, to feed him the brewed stuff.
+And then you win!

 [https://buj.github.io/a_cure_for_my_dragon/](https://buj.github.io/a_cure_for_my_dragon/)